d3vzer0/reternal-quickstart/README.md

 This project has been re-developed so many times, it will probably never really finish.
 Hence RE (Redo) and Ternal (Eternal).

 #### Special Thanks
+  - Rabobank DeTTECT - Framework for mapping your log coverage against MITRE ATT&CK.
+Used the fundementals for the internal coverage rating and scenario suggestions: https://github.com/rabobank-cdc/DeTTECT
   - MITRE ATT&CK - Framework used for mapping simulations: https://attack.mitre.org/wiki/Main_Page
   - Uber Metta -  Using Metta's templates for MITRE techniques with small (optional) adjustments to the purple_action format: https://github.com/uber-common/metta